AlwynBarry/cs-integration/README.md

 # Changelog

+**2025-03-03**
+* Added Event Categories to cs_event class, and the inclusion of an event category class to the html output by the event calendar.
+* Added scrolling to the event description within the pop-up
+* Added an additional control on font-size of <p> tags within the event description to prevent theme definitions of <p> creating very large text unless the user overrides.

 ## 1.0.2
 **2025-03-03**
 * CSS and HTML changes to allow the dates to be better formatted in the small responsive calendar display